zeinanaderibrahim/bloomberg-sql-stock-analysis/README.md

-📈 Equity Performance Analysis Using Bloomberg Data (SQL + R) A structured exploration of how evolving policy shifts, sector exposures, and company-level dispersion shape current equity market performance.
+Equity Performance Analysis Using Bloomberg Data (SQL + R) A study into how evolving policy shifts, sector exposures, and company-level dispersion shape current equity market performance.

-1. 🎯 Context & Motivation:
+1. Context & Motivation:
 Markets in 2025 continue to react to a complex mix of macroeconomic forces.
 Among the significant catalysts:

 - renewed discussions of broad import tariffs under the new U.S. administration